dkimd/ngNodeDemo/README.md

 * sends email on the app.
 * Single Page App using Angular
 * PC / Mobile friendly Responsive design using google material.
-* use sendGrid and Mailgun for mail sending.
+* sendGrid and Mailgun for mail sending.
 Failover when one service returns error

+## Framework/Components/Libraries used

+* Angular 5.2.0
+* Material2 5.2.0
+* Express 4.15.5

 ## TODO